Tryon United Methodist Church

 --Caregivers of little children, adult children, parents and friends.

 Bulletin Announcement Deadlines: If you would like to have an announcement placed in the bulletin, please send it to Pam McNeil by Wednesday at 12:00 p.m. each week.
 Bulletins are printed by 2:00 p.m. each Wednesday.
-Send to tumc1@tryonumc.net
+Send to tumc1@tryonumc.net .

 OFFERTORY PRAYER (UMC General Board of Discipleship) Rev. Michael Bailey

-OFFERTORY MUSIC Close to Thee Chancel Choir
+OFFERTORY MUSIC Rise Up Easter Morning Chancel Choir

 DOXOLOGY 94